 Our research projects

-- The associations between physical activity and mental health and lifestyle diseases (MYLS study)
+- Examination on the associations of physical activity and sedentary behavior with physical and mental health in office workers (MYLS study)

 Community-based Research Project